 What is a Nofollow tag?

 A Nofollow tag is an HTML attribute that tells search engines, particularly Google, not to count a link when crawling the website for ranking purposes.
-In simpler terms, when a website owner puts a Nofollow tag on a link, it means that they don’t endorse the website that the link is pointing to and don’t want search engines to follow that link.
+It instructs search engines not to follow the link or pass any link equity to the linked page, especially for external links, to prevent spam or gaming the system with poor-quality backlinks.
+The rel attribute uses the nofollow value to define this relationship, indicating to search engines that the link should not be followed.
+In simpler terms, when a website owner puts a Nofollow tag on a link, it means that they don’t endorse the website that the link is pointing to and don’t want search engines to follow it.

 When was the nofollow tag introduced?

 Nofollow tags were introduced in 2005 to reduce spamming by preventing website owners from manipulating search engine rankings by building excessively low-quality links.
+Google introduced the nofollow tag in 2005 to combat spam in blog comments.
 By adding a nofollow tag, web admins can control the flow of link equity on their websites and prevent link juice from being transferred to external sites.
+Using nofollow tags on internal links can also impact how PageRank flows around a website and manage crawl prioritization by search engine robots.

 In summary, Nofollow tags are critical in protecting websites from unwanted links and preventing web admins from manipulating search engine rankings.
 Therefore, using Nofollow tags appropriately and alongside other effective security measures is essential.